bleader/Page/README.md

 this, fill default values for what you want to change, instantiate it, add content (body of webpage), and .get() the page to pass it to your framework.

+For a more complete example, see the `demo.py` file.

 Usage
 -----